cerlymarco/tsmoothie/README.md

 # tsmoothie

-A python library for timeseries smoothing and outlier detection in a vectorized way.
+A python library for time-series smoothing and outlier detection in a vectorized way.

 ## Overview

-tsmoothie computes, in a fast and efficient way, the smoothing of single or multiple timeseries.
+tsmoothie computes, in a fast and efficient way, the smoothing of single or multiple time-series.

-The smoothing tecniques available are:
+The smoothing techniques available are:

 - Exponential Smoothing
 - Convolutional Smoothing with various window types (constant, hanning, hamming, bartlett, blackman)